Intocircuit Power Castle 11200 full review

 A dual-output power bank that offers fast-charging and a digital LCD display, Intocircuit's Power Castle 11200 is a bargain at just £22 from Amazon.
 Read our Intocircuit Power Castle 11200 power bank review.
 Also see: Best power banks 2018.

 One of our biggest gripes with the majority of affordable power banks is that they use a four-LED system to denote how much capacity remains.
 That's fine for the lower-capacity varieties, but when you've got a lot of power to hand the large jump between each LED makes it difficult to work out exactly where you are.
 Intocircuit's Power Castle is one of the few power banks we've seen to offer an LCD display, enabling you to see exactly how much power remains.
-See all phone accessories and tablet accessories.

 This LCD display is a god-send.
 Connect a device to one of its ports and the Intocircuit will spring into action, with the LCD display telling you which output you've connected it to and how much power remains.
 It's a blue backlit display, which is ideal for use at night, but this backlight will automatically turn off after a few seconds to conserve power.
 Tap the button to relight the display, or double-tap to activate the Power Castle's built-in LED flashlight.
 A short while (around 15 seconds) after unplugging your device the Intocircuit will automatically switch itself off, or you can long-press the on/off button.